alexanderames/offerFeature/platform_dev/README.md

 **Optional**
-- `GET /words/stats.json`: Returns count of words and min/max/median/average word length
+- Endpoint that returns a count of words in the corpus and min/max/median/average word length
+- Respect a query param for whether or not to include proper nouns in the list of anagrams
+- Endpoint that identifies words with the most anagrams

 Clients will interact with the API over HTTP, and all data sent and received is expected to be in JSON format